rduvignau/metaextract/README.md

 If used, please cite the following publication:

 _Romaric Duvignau.
 Metainformation Extraction from Encrypted Streaming Video Packet Traces.
-Proc. of the International Conference on Electrical, Computer, Communications and Mechatronics Engineering (ICECCME), 16-18 November 2022, To be published._
+Proc. of the International Conference on Electrical, Computer, Communications and Mechatronics Engineering (ICECCME), 16-18 November 2022, pp. 1-6._

 ## Contact